 You should also take outside costs into account such as attorney fees and travel costs.
 You may be asked to have your biometrics taken (fingerprints).
 This will result in an $85 fee.
 Filing the correct fees to the correct places is crucial to avoid wasting time and money.

-#7 – Consult Our Family Green Card Lawyers
+#7 – Consult VisaNation Law Group’s Family Green Card Lawyers

 In a field as complex as immigration law, it can be easy to make errors and mistakes or to file things incorrectly.
 Mistakes during the family-based green card process can not only cost you time and money, but it can prolong the separation between families.
 Hiring an expert to help you make sure your case is solid and you are making the best decisions can help you avoid any unnecessary delays or denials.

-Our family green card attorneys can help you identify exactly what your need in the petitioning process.
-With years of experience in the immigration field, our attorneys will with you to avoid any delays related to documents necessary, requests for evidence, etc. Our goal is to do whatever we can to keep families together as they transition to the U.S. Securing your citizenship is our first priority and we’ll work diligently to ensure your approval even if that means going above and beyond our immediate duties.
+VisaNation Law Group’s family green card attorneys can help you identify exactly what you need in the petitioning process.
+With years of experience in the immigration field, their attorneys will help you to avoid any delays related to documents necessary, requests for evidence, etc. Their goal is to do whatever we can to keep families together as they transition to the U.S. Securing your citizenship is the first priority and VisaNation Law Group works diligently to ensure your approval.

-Keep the aforementioned tips in mind for sponsoring a family member and if you have additional questions feel free to contact one of our qualified family green card lawyers. by filling out this contact form and scheduling a consultation with our office.
+Keep the aforementioned tips in mind for sponsoring a family member and if you have additional questions feel free to contact VisaNation Law Group’s qualified family green card lawyers. by filling out this contact form and scheduling a consultation.